angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 The project `@azure/ng-deploy` has found another solution.
 Here you have to build by yourself with `ng build` and the builder deploys only the existing project from the `dist`-folder.

-We will see which way will be broaldy adopted or whether there will be a recommendation from the Angular team.
+We will see which way will be adopted or whether there will be an official recommendation from the Angular team.

 ## Summary